uc-r/uc-r.github.io/analytics/predictive/mars.md

 <div class="figure" style="text-align: center">
 <img src="/public/images/analytics/mars/vip-1.png" alt="Figure 6: Variable importance based on impact to GCV (left) and RSS (right) values as predictors are added to the model.
 Both variable importance measures will usually give you very similar results."  />
-<p class="caption">Figure 6: Variable importance based on impact to GCV (left) and RSS (right) values as predictors are added to the model.
+<p class="caption" style="font-size:15px">Figure 6: Variable importance based on impact to GCV (left) and RSS (right) values as predictors are added to the model.
 Both variable importance measures will usually give you very similar results.</p>
 </div>

 Its important to realize that variable importance will only measure the impact of the prediction error as features are included; however, it does not measure the impact for particular hinge functions created for a given feature.
 For example, in Figure 6 we see that `Gr_Liv_Area` and `Year_Built` are the two most influential variables; however, variable importance does not tell us how our model is treating the non-linear patterns for each feature.
 Also, if we look at the interaction terms our model retained, we see interactions between different hinge functions for `Gr_Liv_Area` and `Year_Built`.